Sustainability

 Australian Council of Super Investors (ACSI)

-Cbus is a founding member of ACSI and is a representative on its member council and board.
+Cbus Super is a founding member of ACSI and is a representative on its member council and board.
 ACSI exists to provide a strong, collective voice on environmental, social and governance (ESG) issues on behalf of its members, Australian and international asset owners and institutional investors who collectively manage over $1.9 trillion in assets.

 ACSI supports Cbus through research, engagement, advocacy and voting recommendations, to enhance the long-term value of retirement savings of Cbus members.
 Our Chief Executive Officer, Kristian Fok is on the Board of ACSI and our Head of Responsible Investment sits on the Member Advisory Council.